tjhorner/tetris-gamepad/README.md

 - CCW: Switch to keyboard mode

 The default is gamepad mode.
 It will remember what mode you last selected on startup, so you don't need to hold the button down every time.

+### Configuration

+If you want to modify which pins correspond to which buttons, you can do that in the `config.h` file.
+For convenience, `pins.h` defines a list of which JST connectors (labeled on the PCB) correspond to which GPIO pins (you can also modify this if need be).

+You can also change which buttons you need to press to switch between modes.

 ## Acknowledgements